-One of the upper-priced butter in the domestic product side, Land O Lakes unsalted butter is praised by many for its pale in color, crusty pie and light texture cake.
+One of the upper-priced butter on the domestic product lane, Land O Lakes unsalted butter is praised by many for its pale in color, crusty pie, and light texture cake.

-Land O lakes’s unsalted butter contains pasteurized sweet cream (at 80% fat standard for American butter) and lactic acid for added cultured flavor.
+Land O lakes’ unsalted butter contains pasteurized sweet cream (at 80% fat standard for American butter) and lactic acid for added cultured flavor.
 The taste is kinda bland to me, and the butter flavor is on the mild side.

-When first taking out of fridge, it texture is not as smoothly soft compared to those European style butter due to the lower fat content.
+When first taking out of the fridge, its texture is not as smoothly soft compared to those European style butter due to the lower fat content.
 But nonetheless, a pretty solid choice for baking as it produces one of the best crusts for pie and cream puff and recipes like that.

-Land o lake also one of my go-to butter for simple white buttercream and sauce that required balanced flavor.
-This is because the bland state in Land O lake butter would not mask out any other ingredients while still providing some subtle hint of butter.
-Plus the brand is easy to find enough, light in color and conveniently sticks packed.
+Land o lake also one of my go-to butter for simple white buttercream and sauce that required a balanced flavor.
+This is because the bland taste in Land O lake butter would not mask out any other ingredients while still providing some subtle hint of butter.
+Plus the brand is easy to find enough, light in color, and conveniently sticks packed.

 Price currently is at $4.44/lb, might vary between stores and region.

 2. Challenge unsalted butter

-Comes as similar price range with sometimes 20-30 cents lower than Land O Lake, Challenge unsalted butter is a good choice for general baking purposes too.
+Comes in similar price range or sometimes 20-30 cents lower than Land O Lake, Challenge’s unsalted butter is a good choice for general baking purposes too.

-As shown on the comparison picture, Challenge butter is one of the two lightest shade.
-Flavor wise, like most American style butter, it’s pretty bland and mild.
+As shown in the comparison picture, Challenge butter is one of the two lightest shade.
+Flavor-wise, like most American style butter, it’s pretty bland and mild.
 The sour flavor is mild enough that you can neglect it.
 Of course, fat is at 80% for standard grade AA butter.

-Challenge also have a line of European style butter that is at 83% and cost about $3.48/8oz sticks, which label as Danish Creamery.
-Taste and flavor is fine, but it’s missing some of the bolder flavor and easier to fadeaway as compared to some of my favorites.
-Could be due to shelf-life, cause you know, butter flavor, taste and aroma are really affected by how they are stored, displayed, shelf lives…
+Challenge also has a line of European style butter that is at 83% and cost about $3.48/8oz sticks, which label as Danish Creamery.
+Taste and flavor are fine, but it’s missing some of the bolder flavor and easier to fade away as compared to some of my favorites.
+Could be due to shelf-life, cause you know, butter flavor, taste, and aroma are really affected by how they are stored, displayed, shelf lives…